monero-ecosystem/monero-translations/translation-tips.md

 > Mining secures the Monero network, and also pays a small reward for the work done. (…) It will stop mining when you continue working.

-Of course it's important to look at the actual user interface you're translating, but sometimes it helps to go a step further and look at the code.
+Of course it's important to look at the actual user interface you are translating, but sometimes it helps to go a step further and look at the code.

 In the TS translation files, you'll find a reference to a file and a line number for every string.
 (Note that line numbers may change frequently during development.)
 This tells you where to find the source code on GitHub—QML code for the GUI, C++ code for the CLI and daemon.

-For example, in the GUI, the %1 placeholder in the string `%1 blocks remaining: ` seemed to refer to a number of blocks.
-But the [ProgressBar code](https://github.com/monero-project/monero-gui/blob/master/components/ProgressBar.qml) showed that %1 actually was a string variable, to be filled with the text "Wallet" or "Daemon".
+For example, in the GUI, the `%1` placeholder in the string `%1 blocks remaining: ` seemed to refer to a number of blocks.
+But the [ProgressBar code](https://github.com/monero-project/monero-gui/blob/master/components/ProgressBar.qml) showed that `%1` actually was a string variable, to be filled with the text "Wallet" or "Daemon".

 Another important source for finding out what the text actually means is the [Monero StackExchange](https://monero.stackexchange.com/), where technical questions are answered.
-Don't forget to consult the [Moneropedia](https://getmonero.org/resources/moneropedia/) for definitions of key terms.
+Do not forget to consult the [Moneropedia](https://getmonero.org/resources/moneropedia/) for definitions of key terms.

 ![Parsing a sentence](media/translation-tips/parsing.gif)

 ## 5. Special types of text

-### Hotkeys

-The Monero GUI includes hotkeys in the navigation pane on the left, so you can navigate without using a mouse—for example, "S" for _Send_ or "D" for _Advanced_.
-Press the Alt key (maybe the one on the right side of your keyboard) to show which letters are used.
-When you see strings consisting of just one upper case letter in the LeftPanel section of the GUI, those are hotkeys.
-Translate them using a letter that occurs in the translated string, but make it a unique letter for every menu option.

 ### Step-by-step instructions